 - Special libraries are in specialized environments, such as hospitals, corporations, museums, the military, private business, and the government.
 We include law and medical libraries of higher learning institutions in this group.

 Unlike most states, the public library and schools systems in Colorado grew out of an intentional commitment to local control.
 So, unlike many of our sister states, local control in Colorado is not a matter of personal political views, national trends or public opinion; it is a matter of state constitutional law.
 This strongly influences so many of the decisions that are made at the State level, and has encouraged the State Library and our library partners to find creative and productive collaborations that enable the library community to support each other and share resources to the farthest corners of the State.
 The SWIFT/Prospector merger is one of those collaborations.
-To learn more about other collaborations and services, click here.
+To learn more about other collaborations and services, click visit our extend your reach page.

 Libraries Participating in SWIFT/Prospector: